 - Wearing Personal Protective Equipment (PPE), where appropriate

-- You may need to sign documents a distance and with your own pen
+- You may need to sign documents at a distance and with your own pen

 Door entry fobs

 Contact us at Key.Fob@derbyhomes.org to order a key fob or if you need further information.
 Fobs can be collected on Tuesdays and Fridays from our London Road site through an appointment-based system.

 Grounds Maintenance and Communal Cleaning

 We have increased cleaning in some higher risk areas such as the council's Category 2 sheltered schemes, Parkland View and Rose Homes.

-We are asking all residents to be mindful of the risks that are present in all communal areas.
+All residents should be mindful of the risks that are present in all communal areas.
 Wear a face covering, practice social distancing whilst in communal areas and thoroughly wash your hands each time you return home.
 Remember - ‘Hands.
 Face.
 Space’.
-Cleaning communal areas will improve the overall appearance of them, but will offer little protection from the virus.
-Signage regarding handwashing is in place in all blocks of flats as a reminder.
+Cleaning communal areas will improve the overall appearance but will offer little protection from the virus.
+Signage regarding handwashing and social distancing is in place in all blocks of flats as a reminder.

 Report anti-social behaviour online or by phone.
 The service is running as normal.
-Much work will be carried out remotely, with visits taking place safely when absolutely necessary.
+Much work will be carried out remotely, with visits taking place safely when necessary.

-We strongly encourage everyone to adhere to the national guidance on Staying alert and safe (social distancing).
+We strongly encourage everyone to adhere to the guidance on the new, national restrictions.

-We are unable to carry out any enforcement action against people who are not following government guidance.
-If you are concerned and witness clear and obvious breaches of these guidelines they should be passed to the Derbyshire Constabulary via a private message on their Facebook page or direct message on Twitter, @DerPolContact.
-Please only call 101 when it is absolutely necessary.
+We are unable to carry out any enforcement action against people who are not following government restrictions.
+If you are concerned and witness clear and serious breaches of the national restrictions they should be passed to the Derbyshire Constabulary using their online form: Tell Derbyshire Constabulary about a possible breach of coronavirus (Covid-19) measures.

 Allocation of council properties